NikhilNathanael/PSG-Tech-Notes/Semester 7/Geometric Modelling/Representations of curves.md

 Subject: "Geometric Modelling"
 ---

-# Types
+# Types of curves
-## Non-Parametric
+  - **Non-Parametric**
-The points that make up the curve are directly given It is not used in any Software
+    - The points that make up the curve are directly given
-### Explicit
-The points used directly
-### Implicit
+    - It is not used in any Software
+    - **Explicit**
+      - Can be written as an equation in which the dependent coordinate is expressed explicitly in terms of the independent coordinates
+    - **Implicit**
+      - Cannot be written as a dependent coordinate in terms of the independent coordinates
 ## Parametric
 ### Analytic
 They are curves that are represented by a standard function such as